Imagine yourself without smartphones, tablets, and computers, can you?

 – Joseph Krutch (Writer)

-Digital transformation no longer remains a topic, a strategy to expand the business or just advancement of technologies.
+Digital transformation no longer remains a topic, a strategy to expand the business or just the advancement of technologies.
 In fact, it is now a broad spectrum that deeply influences the whole world.
 But here, we are discussing how people are reacting to the dramatic growth of digital transformation over the years.

 Digital Transformation Is A Global Phenomenon: What Is The Mindset Of People?